 - Stop immediately when you recognize a problem exists as taking further action may result in data loss or damage, or you may destroy valuable problem related information that can help solve the problem. - Observe what is happening write down what the system is doing and what actions you performed immediately before the problem occurred.
-Make a screenshot of the current display.
+If you have a printer attached, print a copy of the screen using the computer's PRTSC key.